whipowill/d2-plugy-qol/README.md

 ## Keyboard Macros

 This game is very clicky and you can quickly develop carpal tunnel syndrome by playing it.
-To avoid this, I wrote a keyboard macro that lets you hold down the spacebar to move and attack.
+To avoid this, I wrote a keyboard macro that lets you hold down ``spacebar`` to move and attack.

 - On PC using [AutoHotKey](https://autohotkey.com/), run this [script](https://raw.githubusercontent.com/whipowill/d2-plugy-qol/master/_macros/AutoAttack.ahk).
 - On Mac using [Keyboard Maestro](https://www.keyboardmaestro.com/main/), run this [script](https://raw.githubusercontent.com/whipowill/d2-plugy-qol/master/_macros/AutoAttack.kmmacros).